AKUREYRI vs HÚSAVÍK WHALE WATCHING:

 Because Akureyri is a larger town with a wider tourism base, whale watching here fits naturally into a broader itinerary.
 It’s a great option if you’re already passing through the north, staying nearby, or traveling with children who might appreciate a shorter, less exposed boat trip.

-This is the operator we recommend in Akureyri, based on guide quality, group size, and consistency on the water.
+If you’re planning to go whale watching from Akureyri, this is the operator we recommend based on guide quality, group size, and consistency on the water.

 Húsavík is often called the whale watching capital of Iceland, and for good reason.
 Located on Skjálfandi Bay, it has a long history of whale watching and a strong identity built around marine life.